 Polio Three doses of Polio are acceptable for all grade levels if the third dose was given on or after the 4th birthday and at least 6 months after the previous dose.
-For students in grades K-9, the final dose must be administered on or after the 4th birthday, and be administered at least 6 months after the previous dose.
+For all students, the final dose must be administered on or after the 4th birthday, and be administered at least 6 months after the previous dose.

-Varicella Physician documentation of disease history, including month and year, is proof of immunity for children entering preschool through 11th grade.
-Parental report of disease history is acceptable for grade12.
+Varicella Physician documentation of disease history, including month and year, is proof of immunity for children entering preschool through 12th grade.
+Parental report of disease history is not acceptable.